Four Good Days: Music

 On April 23, 2021, "Somehow You Do", the lead single from the movie's soundtrack, was released.
 The song was written by Diane Warren and performed by country star Reba McEntire, who noted on her Instagram that she was "so proud to be associated with these three very powerful women", referencing Warren, Close and Kunis.
 "Somehow You Do" was nominated for an Academy Award for Best Original Song.

 Release

 It had its world premiere at the Sundance Film Festival on January 25, 2020.
-In March 2021, Vertical Entertainment acquired U.S. distribution rights to the film, and set it for an April 30, 2021, limited release prior to a May 21, 2021, video on demand release.
+In March 2021, Vertical Entertainment acquired U.S. distribution rights to the film, and set it for April 30, 2021, limited release prior to a May 21, 2021, video on demand release.

 Reception

-On Rotten Tomatoes the film holds an approval rating of 55% based on 80 reviews, with an average rating of 5.70/10.
-The website's critics consensus reads: "Four Good Days struggles to bring authenticity to its tragic source material and strands its talent in a bland melodrama."
-Metacritic assigned the film a weighted average score of 53 out of 100, based on nine critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating of 56% based on 79 reviews with an average rating of 5.80/10.
+The site's critical consensus reads, "Four Good Days struggles to bring authenticity to its tragic source material and strands its talent in a bland melodrama."
+Metacritic assigned the film a weighted average score of 53 out of 100, based on nine critics, indicating "mixed or average" reviews.